Cookie

 9. Disable sleep mode

-Sometimes it becomes necessary to keep the Mac awake, for example, when downloading a torrent or creating a backup.
-While using Mac Terminal you can disable hibernation on your Mac by typing:
+Sometimes it becomes necessary to keep your Mac awake, like when you’re creating a backup.
+While using Mac Terminal, you can disable hibernation on your Mac by typing:

 caffeinate

-Now your Mac will not fall asleep under any pretext.
+Now your Mac won’t fall asleep no matter what happens.

-Tip: For this command, you can specify the time (in seconds) after which the Mac will automatically go to sleep if it is inactive:
+Tip: You can specify the time (in seconds) after which your Mac will automatically go to sleep if it’s inactive.
+Here’s how you can input the command along with specified time in the command prompt:

 caffeinate -u -t 5400